tamolinamendoza/hs-invitation-maker-lab-open-teacher-training/README.md

 Now that we have Percy's information, it's time to change the value of these variables to reflect Ginny's info.
 Ginny plans to have her party on May 17th, 1998 (Sunday).

-Use string interpoloation and the variables you just created to customize Percy's invitation for Ginny.
+Use string interpolation and the variables you just created to customize Percy's invitation for Ginny.
 As in Challenge 1, you'll want to use puts to print out your solution to the screen.

 ### S-T-R-E-T-C-H Challenges!
 If you've made this far, here are some additional challenges for you to complete: